-Recording National Early Warning Scores (NEWS) when a patient is urgently referred to hospital can improve the process of care for the sickest patients and reduce the time taken to get to hospital, according to a National Institute for Health Research (NIHR) funded study at the University of Bristol published in the British Journal of General Practice (BJGP) today [7 April].
+Recording National Early Warning Scores (NEWS) when a patient is urgently referred to hospital can improve the process of care for the sickest patients and reduce the time taken to get to hospital, according to a National Institute for Health and Care Research (NIHR) funded study at the University of Bristol published in the British Journal of General Practice (BJGP) today [7 April].
 National Early Warning Scores help clinicians recognise when patients are at risk of deterioration, for example as a result of infection such as sepsis.

 The research team, based at the NIHR Applied Research Collaboration (ARC) West in collaboration with the West of England Academic Health Science Network (AHSN), studied the impact of NEWS scores collected for more than 13,000 urgent GP referrals to hospital.
 They found that higher scores are associated with patients being taken to hospital by ambulance more quickly.
 Average transfer time was 94 minutes for patients with the highest scores, compared with 132 minutes for those with the lowest.
 Patients with high scores were also reviewed more quickly after arriving at hospital.

 Patients with higher scores were sicker, with longer hospital stays and more of them being admitted to intensive care.
 Patients with the highest scores were nearly five times more likely to have sepsis than those with the lowest scores and eight times more likely to die within two days of hospital admission.

 Early warning scores (EWS) are designed to help healthcare staff identify patients whose condition is deteriorating, to allow them to get the treatment they need quickly.
 Higher scores indicate poorer health.